 Mountains fashion the most spectacular regions of our planet, harbour the evidence of colliding continents, drive climate change, and provide a unique environment for cultural and linguistic diversity.
 The material examines the forces that cause mountain building and explores the consequences of large mountain belts such as the Himalayas for regional climate change, and the prediction of hazards including earthquakes, landslides, flooding and glacial outbursts.
 We will teach you how to read and analyse primary scientific literature, including scientific papers as well as giving you practice in using the Open Science Laboratory virtual microscope and digital kit.

-The oceans represent vital and highly sensitive components of the earth system.
-As organisms die, they sink to the seafloor, thereby continually contributing a major component to seafloor sediments; this forms our most important archive of the variability of earth’s climate, its drivers and its consequences.
-Modern ocean processes, such as biogeochemical cycles, the carbon cycle, the biological pump and ocean circulation are explored in the context of earth history.
-This part will help you develop skills in analysing data and uses real data sets recently collected from international scientific expeditions across the earth’s oceans.
+The oceans represent vital and highly sensitive components of the Earth system.
+As organisms die, they sink to the seafloor, thereby continually contributing a major component to seafloor sediments; this forms our most important archive of the variability of Earth’s climate, its drivers and its consequences.
+Modern ocean processes, such as biogeochemical cycles, the carbon cycle, the biological pump and ocean circulation are explored in the context of Earth history.
+This part will help you develop skills in analysing data and uses real data sets recently collected from international scientific expeditions across Earth’s oceans.

 Volcanoes and remote observation

 Volcanoes play a significant role in fashioning the composition of Earth’s atmosphere and can profoundly affect local, regional and even global environment and climate.
 This material considers mantle plumes and their role in plate tectonics.
 You will also examine evidence for massive, prolonged volcanic events that have generated large igneous provinces on Earth, the Moon and Mercury.
 Deductions that can be made from observations at a range of different spatial scales are a special focus in this part of the module.
 In particular, remote observation techniques are used to examine large-scale features and the relationship between them.